-Triton College offers various degrees and certificates including an Associate in Arts, Associate in Science, Associate in Applied Science, and Associate in General Studies.
-Additionally, career degree and certificate programs support students preparing to enter the workforce, as well as professionals seeking to gain a competitive edge in the workplace.
+Triton College offers various degrees and certificates, including an Associate in Arts, Science, Applied Science, and General Studies.
+Additionally, career degree and certificate programs support students preparing to enter the workforce and professionals seeking to gain a competitive edge in the workplace.